zju3dv/NIID-Net/README.md

 #### Intrinsic image datasets
 + Follow [CGIntrinsics](https://github.com/zhengqili/CGIntrinsics) to download CGI, IIW and SAW datasets.
 Note that Z. Li and N. Snavely augment the original [IIW](http://opensurfaces.cs.cornell.edu/intrinsic/#) and [SAW](http://opensurfaces.cs.cornell.edu/saw/) datasets.
-+ You may not download the CGI dataset if you are not going to train the model.
++ You do not need to download the CGI dataset if you are not going to train the model.
 + Put the datasets in the ```./dataset/``` folder.
 The final directory structure:
     ```
     NIID-Net project